 - Are focused

 - Encourage strategic thinking, innovation, and action

-The leadership traits and styles you portray play a huge role in your team’s success.
-You are first and foremost a mentor and should lead by example.
+The leadership traits and styles you embody significantly influence your team’s morale and your overall business growth.
+You are, first and foremost, a mentor and should lead by example.

 Below Are Six Leadership Secrets To Help You Become A Better Leader: